stephen-cloud/c-19-2/docs/index.md

 Lots!
 But none I could find that shows the level of detail we go into here with the specific technologies we're going to use.

 But by far the best Amplify tutorial for a different stack is the astonishingly good <https://github.com/aws-samples/aws-serverless-airline-booking>.
 That tutorial integrates lots of AWS technologies explicitly, which is great to know how to do in any framework, especially in AWS Amplify.
 I started this tutorial before I found this (thanks Tim!) and almost gave up.
+I'm glad I didn't because this was a lot more fun than looking for a job.

 If the current tutorial's not for you just head over to that other one and we won't even be mad.
 Enjoy whichever one you find more helpful.